This area for temporary and important messaging. COVID RESOURCES

 4) Federal Student Aid through the U.S. Department of Education

-1) Need-based financial aid
+1) Institutional financial aid

 Master of Divinity (MDiv)

-~ Pastoral Leadership Initiative: Enhanced financial aid award package renewable up to three years.
-This need-based award includes funding for housing, student health insurance, books, and fees.
+~ Pastoral Leadership Initiative: Enhanced financial aid award package for the full three years of the Master of Divinity program and will be awarded along with a tuition grant from the seminary’s endowment.
+This award includes funding for housing, student health insurance, books, and fees.

 ~ Pauli Murray Scholarship: A merit-based scholarship to cover living expenses for a student of color studying to be a priest at Seminary of the Southwest.
-This grant of up to $20,000 is renewable for the full three years of the Master of Divinity program and will be awarded along with a tuition grant from the seminary’s endowment.
+This grant of up to $20,000 is renewable for the three years of the Master of Divinity program and will be awarded along with a tuition grant from the seminary’s endowment.
 Link to the application here.

 Diploma in Anglican Studies (DAS)